 What happens if we let go of the attachment to the outcome?
 We give ourselves freedom to let things flow naturally, find space for creative thoughts and solutions to arise, and get perspective to know that if we mess up, it isn't the end of the world.
 We start to find our joy again.

 It isn't abnormal that we fixate on a certain outcome.
-As coach and speaker Tony Robbins discusses, all humans have a need for some degree of certainty in life.
+All humans have a need for some degree of certainty in life.

 But, because we’re human, we also have a need for uncertainty/variety.
 We have to find a balance that works for us.
 And the more uncertainty you can deal with, the happier you will be!